 To make this rich and creamy marry me chicken crock pot dish, you only need a handful of pantry staples and fresh ingredients.
 Choose quality cuts and vibrant produce to ensure the final dish looks as good as it tastes.
 Here’s what to gather:

-For a spiced alternative, try pairing this with Coconut Curry Chicken and Cauliflower Rice on your next meal plan—it’s a bold twist on traditional crockpot chicken.
+For a spiced alternative, try pairing this with One Pan Marry Me Chicken Orzo on your next meal plan, it’s a bold twist on traditional crockpot chicken.

 How to Make Marry Me Chicken Crock Pot